Root Canal Treatment – Los Angeles, CA

 Relieving Your Pain & Preserving Your Natural Smile

-Root canals are a common procedure that has helped countless Americans save their natural tooth while also curing their severe pain.
-We typically recommend this procedure for patients who have an infection as a result from severe decay or damage.
-If the issue isn’t treated in a timely manner, it’ll likely result in additional pain and the need for an extraction, making it important to take care of as soon as possible.
+Root canals are common procedures that have helped countless Americans save their natural teeth while also curing their severe pain.
+We typically recommend this procedure for patients who have an infection as a result of severe decay or damage.
+If the issue isn’t treated in a timely manner, it’ll likely result in additional pain and the need for a tooth extraction, making it important to take care of as soon as possible.

 Symptoms of a Tooth Infection

 The most common symptom of a tooth infection that patients experience is a severe toothache.
-Some other signs that you may need root canal therapy include:
+Some other signs that you may need root canal treatment include:

 - Sensitivity to hot and cold temperatures